mosterme/scrum-poker-cards/README.md

 > [!NOTE]
-> Remix of the Planning Poker cards by Redbooth for use with old smartphones and bad webcams in videoconferences.
+> Remix of the Planning Poker cards for use with old smartphones and bad webcams in videoconferences.
 > * emphasized the numbers and
 > * muted the background images